-We calculated dry-weather base flow by measuring stream velocity (v) and cross section area (A) at each monitoring site and then plugging into the continuity equation of hydraulics where: Q = vA.
-Student field crews performed base flow measurements on May 2, May 26 and August 9 in 2006; and September 6 and October 8 in 2007.
+We calculated dry-weather base flow by measuring stream velocity ( $\nu$ ) and cross-section area (A) at each monitoring site and then plugging into the continuity equation of hydraulics where: $Q=\nu A$ .
+Student field crews performed base flow measurements on May 2, May 26, and August 9, 2006; and September 6 and October 8, 2007.
 We avoided day to day weather and precipitation variances by measuring base flows at all 19 sites on the same day.
 We attempted to minimize groundwater recharge differences due to geology and soils as all of the watersheds are situated in the Piedmont physiographic province.
-Dry-weather base flow patterns were confirmed by conducting monitoring at least 7 days after the last rain event and examining for near-horizontal, recession limbs of hydrographs at the White Clay Creek at Newark USGS stream gage No. 01478650 on each monitoring date.
+Dry-weather base flow patterns were confirmed by conducting monitoring at least 7 days after the last rain event and examining for near-horizontal, recession limbs of hydrographs at the White Clay Creek at Newark USGS stream gauge No. 01478650 on each monitoring date.

-We estimated stream velocity using a propeller-type current meter manufactured by Geopacks of London, England.
-We calculated the mean number of propeller revolutions per unit time from 3 trials and calculated velocity by the following formula as provided by the manufacturer:
+We estimated stream velocity using a propeller-type current meter manufactured by Geopacks of London.
+We calculated the mean number of propeller revolutions per unit time from three trials and calculated velocity by the following formula as provided by the manufacturer:

-v = (0.000854)(N)(60)/(T) + (0.05)(3.28)
+$$\nu = (0.000854)(N)(60)/(T) + (0.05)(3.28)$$

-Where:

-v = velocity

-N = number of revolutions of the meter

-T = time for the meter to spin the counted number of revolutions v = t/L t = time for a floating object such as a cork to flow distance, L
+where $\nu$ =velocity; N=number of revolutions of the meter; and T=time for the meter to spin the counted number of revolutions.

 Along several small streams, base flow became too low to measure with the current meter as the propeller blades were not fully submerged and got caught on the channel bottom.
-When flow depth was too shallow to use the current meter, we calculated velocity using the floating object method where:
+When flow depth was too shallow to use the current meter, we calculated velocity using the floating object method where v=t/L; and t=time for a floating object such as a cork to flow distance, L.